Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/03_CNN.md

 In reality, we can use Sobel or Scharr filter, which perform better. **A  better idea is to treat the filter itself as a learnable parameter, and learn it via backpropogation.** This is the way convolution is implemented in CNNs.

 **NOTE:** In mathematics, convolution is always preceded by flipping the filter.
-In CS, we don't do that.
-Thus in reality, what we are doing is called 'cross-correlation'.
+In CS, we don't do that as it will not have any advantage.
+So, according to Mathematics theory, what we are doing is called 'cross-correlation', not convolution.

 ## Padding
 Padding allows getting a larger output matrix, after covolution is performed.
 The cells added by padding usually contain zeroes.